ccmitchellusa/ibmcloud-agents/README.md

 ## Features

-- **MCP-compliant IBM Cloud tools**: Select a subset of IBM Cloud tools that can be used by your agent.
+- **🛠️MCP-compliant IBM Cloud tools**: Select a subset of IBM Cloud tools that can be used by your agent.
-- **Lightweight A2A-compliant protocol support via a2a-server
+- **🪶Lightweight 🕵️A2A-compliant protocol support via a2a-server
+- **📦Runs on _any_ Container runtime
+- **🧠BYOM - Bring your own model (must support 🛠️tool calling)

 ## Installation & Setup